khuedoan/dotfiles/.github/README.md

 I used to manage my dotfiles using git bare with a `dotfiles` command but now I switched to normal `git` command.

-### Wallpapers
+### Wallpaper

-Lost In Mind converted to Nord theme palette using [ImageGoNord](https://github.com/Schrodinger-Hat/ImageGoNord)
+[Lost In Mind by Paul Brennus](https://www.artstation.com/artwork/Z50d9R), converted to Nord theme palette using [ImageGoNord](https://github.com/Schrodinger-Hat/ImageGoNord)

 ## Acknowledgements